 Spoilers ahead.
 To be a woman today in the world is to be in a perpetual state of rage.
 Or at least feel like you’re always on the verge of screaming.
 This is how we first meet Drea Torres (Camila Mendes) and Eleanor Levetan (Maya Hawke) in Netflix’s Do Revenge, out this weekend, as they — both severely wronged by people they trusted — are hurtling down the highway in Eleanor’s vintage car, literally screaming at the top of their lungs.
 Drea, the resident “It girl” at the campy and elite Rosehill Country Day School, has been dealing with the fallout of her ex-boyfriend leaking a sex tape she made for him.
 Hesitant at first, she leans into it, letting out a high-pitched, anger-fuelled scream.
 Eleanor’s response?
 “You really had that pent up, huh?”

 While Hawke’s Eleanor understands her new friend’s rage, the reality is that regardless of how justified women may be in their anger, it’s typically undercut, and in art and IRL, there’s a tendency to characterise angry women as hysterical and bloodthirsty.
 English author William Congreve once infamously said that “Hell hath no fury like a woman scorned,” a phrase that’s become both timeless and abused to mock genuine female anger.
 Take Lady Macbeth, whose actions and interests to make her husband King are painted in popular imagination as selfish and inauthentic.
-Or look at the response to Serena Williams, who demanded an apology from the umpire at the 2018 U.S. Open after he penalised her because he believed she was being coached from the stands (she denied it happened and was offended at the implication that she was cheating).
-On screen, revenge is a tactic still typically reserved only for men, with actors like Liam Neeson and Jamie Foxx celebrated for their turns as vengeance-driven protagonists in Taken and Django Unchained, respectively.
+Even on screen, revenge is a tactic still typically reserved only for men, with actors like Liam Neeson and Jamie Foxx celebrated for their turns as vengeance-driven protagonists in Taken and Django Unchained, respectively.

-Do Revenge wants none of that.
+Do Revenge, streaming on Netflix Australia now, wants none of that.
 Drea and Eleanor are an unlikely duo brought together unexpectedly at tennis camp by a shared goal: pure, unadulterated vengeance.
 While their reasons for revenge might differ slightly, it’s enough to motivate the pair to join together to get back at each other’s bullies in the most serious of ways — by literally ruining their tormentors’ lives.
 And it’s an absolute thrill to watch how unapologetic Drea and Eleanor are in their rage.
 In fact, the film embraces it and shows that vengeance in its full glory, flipping the script on female rage and offering a more realistic depiction of young women who are rightfully angry.

 For Drea, a self-made elite kid on scholarship with aspirations of getting into Yale, palatable is what she knows best.
 She’s über status-conscious and restrained in her emotions because of it, stifled both by the perfectly curated world she’s worked her way into, as well as her desire to get into an Ivy League school.
 But that all changes after she has her trust completely betrayed by her faux-feminist boyfriend Max (Austin Abrams), who releases a sex tape that sabotages Drea’s social standing and results in very public slut-shaming.
 Previously restrained, she reacts by punching Max squarely in the face… and she’s punished for it.